 A player may hide their profile if they wish to be anonymous.
 If you wish to have your profile removed from the roster entirely, contact us.

-You must find and claim your player profile to register for or host events.
+You must find and claim your player profile to register for events yourself, host events, or change your player information.

 Players may choose to hide their profile for privacy or security reasons.
 Hidden players: